 Patients with vertebral osteomyelitis should be educated regarding the prognosis for their disease process.
 The importance of medication adherence and the consequences of inadequate treatment should be discussed in detail.
 Patients should be urged to follow up regularly and to seek immediate care if their symptoms worsen during their treatment.

 Enhancing Healthcare Team Outcomes

-The diagnosis and management of vertebral osteomyelitis is not always simple and is best managed by an interprofessional team that includes a radiologist, infectious disease expert, orthopedic surgeon, internist, pathologist, and a nurse practitioner.
+The diagnosis and management of vertebral osteomyelitis is not always simple and is best managed by an interprofessional team that includes a radiologist, infectious disease expert, orthopedic surgeon, internist, pathologist, nurses, and pharmacists.
 The initial treatment in all patients is antibiotics for a minimum of 6 weeks.
 Surgery is only recommended for complex cases, the presence of neurological deficits or failure to respond to antibiotics.

 For treatment failure, management options are best selected by trending clinical, laboratory, and imaging data.
 If imaging suggests a persistent surgical target (paravertebral or epidural abscess), then a surgical consultation is appropriate.
 If imaging fails to identify a surgical target, then repeat blood culturing and consideration of atypical pathogens are appropriate strategies.